Is Burgundy Hair Color Right For You?

 See a Pro For Your Burgundy Hair Color

 Burgundies can be tricky shades to achieve, so it’s best not to try them at home.
 Your hair will have to be scrupulously prepared, and the color will have to be carefully applied, to get an even, vivid result.
 What’s more, formulation is critical to achieve the ideal shade for your complexion.
 A hair color professional might mix several different colors to get to your target hue, and she may also apply various shades in different sections of your hair (at the roots, toward the ends, etc.) in order to create a modern hair color design.

 Pictures Are Essential to Achieving the Perfect Burgundy Shade

 Because there are so many different hair color choices in the burgundy range, it’s important to show your hair stylist photos of the burgundy hair color you have in mind.
 That will be your starting point, and from there you can decide together if the finished product should be a bit more violet or red or brown.
-Check out the red inspirations on Matrix.com for inspiration.
-Collect photos you like, and examples of what you don’t like, because the more information you can provide your hair stylist, the more likely she is to zero in on your heart’s desire for your perfect burgundy hair color
+(Check out the red inspirations on Matrix.com for ideas.)
+Collect photos you like, and examples of what you don’t like, because the more information you can provide your hair stylist, the more likely they are to be able to zero in on your heart’s desire for your perfect burgundy hair color.

 A Little Burgundy or A Lot?

-When it comes to rocking your new burgundy hair color, there are several ways to go.
-You can opt for an allover color, or a burgundy balayage highlights in your brunette base shade.
-Or possibly you’ll be happiest with just a few peek-a-boo burgundy panels.
+When it comes to choosing your new burgundy hair color, there are several ways to go.
+You can opt for an allover color or maybe just place burgundy balayage highlights in your brunette base shade.
+Or perhaps you’ll be happiest with just a few peek-a-boo burgundy panels.
 There are many, many ways to design burgundy hair color, so collaborate with your hair stylist and get creative!